Student Research Experience

 Students are required to complete a Lab Supervisor Acknowledgement (LSA) form and Checklist with a prospective Lab Supervisor and upload it to the SRE Application.
-You will also need to upload a Lab Safety Plan (develop with your Lab Supervisor) when the application becomes available on December 14, 2020.
+You will also need to upload a Lab Safety Plan (develop with your Lab Supervisor).

 Click here to view the instructions on how to complete a Student IDP for the Student and Mentor